 Leftovers and storage

-- Leftover sauce will keep for a few days in the fridge in an airtight container or can be frozen.
+- Leftover sauce will keep for a few days in the fridge in an airtight container or can be frozen for up to 3 months.

-- Reheat in a saucepan over low heat.
+- Reheat in a saucepan over low heat until warmed through.
 If possible, I'd boil fresh pasta for it.

 Do you have any questions about this recipe?
 Did you make it?
 Let me know in the comments below!